Last Updated on

 - Sex: Contrary to popular opinion, having sex at full term is completely safe.
 Indulging in sex helps release the hormone oxytocin which can jumpstart uterine contractions.
 This is why having sex to induce labour can prove to be beneficial.
 However, do not do so after your water has broken as this could lead to infections.

 - Membrane Stripping: During this process, the doctor separates the amniotic sac from the cervix using a finger, without giving any kind of medication.
-By doing so, hormones called prostaglandins are released which helps the woman to go into labour.
+By doing so, hormones called prostaglandins are released which helps the woman to go into labor.

 - Acupuncture: Through acupuncture, it is possible to stimulate the release of oxytocin in the body.
 By doing so, the need for medical inductions can be significantly reduced.
 A trained professional should be engaged in this method.